Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA2 Notes.md

 These risks are especially more severe in case of Public Cloud environment.
 This is because, in Public Cloud, services can be used by competing clients as compared to Private Clouds.
 Also, the number of Cloud users are much higher in Public Clouds.

-The ‘Velocity-of-attack’ in the Cloud refers to a situation where any existing security threat in the Cloud spreads more rapidly and has larger impact than that in the Classic Data Centre (CDC) environments.
+The <mark style="background: #BABD00;">Velocity-of-attack</mark> in the Cloud refers to a situation where any existing security threat in the Cloud spreads more rapidly and has larger impact than that in the Classic Data Centre (CDC) environments.

 Information assurance, data privacy, and ownership are among the key Cloud security concerns for its users.